-Mean Sea Level - for the purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD), or other datum, to which base flood elevations shown on a community's Flood Insurance Rate Map are referenced.
+For purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NVGD) of 1929.
+North American Vertical Datum of 1988 (NAVD), or other datum, to which base flood elevations shown on a community's Flood Insurance Rate Map are referenced.